BDC Hamburger Icon

 TipBottom line

-• Create an experience for your customers.
-The best way to keep customers visiting your physical store is by providing an experience they can’t find online.
-You can host community events, offer customers drinks and snacks, and feature experts who can provide custom shopping advice to each client.
-Look for ways to make coming to your store a special experience.
+• Create an experience for your customers: The best way to keep customers visiting your physical store is by providing an experience they can’t find online.
+“Stores can offer special events or personalized services to give people reasons to visit that online shopping can’t provide,” Hartman advised.
+For example, consider hosting community events, offering customers drinks and snacks, and featuring experts who can provide custom shopping advice.
+Look for ways to make coming to your store a memorable experience.

-• Implement BOPIS.
-“Buy online, pick up in store” (BOPIS) offers the convenience of online shopping, but customers can receive their item that same day by picking it up at your business’s brick-and-mortar store instead of waiting for it to ship.
-Customers who do so may be incentivized to spend more once they visit your location and see what else you have to offer.
+• Implement BOPIS: “Buy online, pick up in store” (BOPIS) offers the convenience of online shopping while allowing customers to receive their items the same day at your business’s brick-and-mortar store.
+When they stop by, customers may be incentivized to spend more once they see your other offerings.

-• Offer in-store discounts.
-Offer specific in-store discounts that customers can’t use online.
-Provide perks if clients make a certain number of store visits.
+• Offer in-store discounts: Offer specific in-store discounts customers can’t use online.
+Provide perks if clients make a specific number of store visits.
 If you host a promotional event or discount window, be sure to track sales data to see if your in-store traffic increases before, during and after.

 Did You Know?Did you know

-Brick-and-mortar stores such as Costco have competed with e-commerce giants like Amazon by offering unique member services and giving customers the option to buy items online and pick them up in person.
+Brick-and-mortar stores like Costco compete with e-commerce giants like Amazon by offering unique member services and giving customers the option to buy items online and pick them up in person.

 author image